-This past week Fred, Kim and I were able to tackle another project for the official OPC workshop.
-We applied an epoxy garage floor coating to cover those ugly oil stains and give the shop a nice, polished look.
+Our garage workshop floor was in need of some serious TLC.
+We applied an epoxy garage floor coating to cover the ugly oil stains and give the shop a nice, polished look.
 I’m amazed at the difference the floor makes and would recommend an epoxy coating for anyone looking to class-up their garage, basement or other concrete surface.
 Read on to learn how we did it and a few tips to remember when you start this project.

 Editors Note: A lot of readers have found this article helpful in transforming their own basement or garage.
 We hope you enjoy the article, and if there’s anything we missed, leave a comment.
 We’ll answer it as best we can ASAP.
 Please consider sharing this on Facebook and giving it a +1.
 Buttons can be found floating on the left side of your screen.
 Thanks!

 Quikrete was kind enough to send us a few kits for this tutorial.
 I’m really impressed with the results and would recommend stopping by Lowe’s to pick up a set for your own garage.

 The most important part of applying an epoxy coating is ensuring the concrete is sufficiently cleaned and porous.
 This is so critical because dirt, debris, oil, paint, and other junk can prevent the coating from adhering to the concrete slab.
 If that happens, your floor will delaminate and the coating will chip and flake.
 You’ll be disappointed, and re-coating will require significant additional steps.
 Take this step seriously.
 Make sure that the surface is clean and etched (meaning, not smooth).